 Lower Back Pain

-Back pain can be painful, debilitating and persistent, and recurrent for some.
+Back pain can be debilitating and persistent, and recurrent for some.
 It can happen anywhere along the spine or pelvis but commonly occurs in the lower back and can include the pelvis.

 Back pain may start following a specific incident, such as lifting heavy objects or awkward bending.
-It may also develop gradually, from the repetitive strain, poor posture and even muscular tension due emotional or work-related stress.
+It may also develop gradually, from repetitive strain, poor posture and even muscular tension due emotional or work-related stress.
 Stressed muscles are tense, and tense muscles can place strain on the spine.